-Alisa P. Cleek is a frequently recognized attorney in labor and employment matters, and works with local and national clients to facilitate the employment relationship.
+Alisa P. Cleek is chair of Taylor English's Labor and Employment Department.
+She is a frequently recognized attorney in labor and employment matters, and works with local and national clients to facilitate the employment relationship.
 Ms. Cleek’s practice focuses on defending companies in employment-related litigation including, but not limited to, class and collective actions, wage and hour matters and investigations, Davis-Bacon Act audits and compliance, restrictive covenants, discrimination and harassment, FMLA, ADA, Title VII, ERISA, USERRA, AAP, and other issues that evolve from the employee-employer relationship.
 Ms. Cleek also provides proactive counseling to organizations regarding the day-to-day employment decisions, including proactive training, pre-litigation audits and compliance strategies that must be considered in order to avoid litigation.
+In addition, Ms. Cleek spends a significant amount of time on Title III (ADA) inspection and compliance matters as well as advising clients during mergers and acquisitions, including post-deal integration.

 Ms. Cleek represents clients in traditional labor practice proceedings, representative cases, arbitrations and collective bargaining, and has worked with employers in a large variety of industries, including retail, restaurants, hospitality, manufacturing, staffing, and pharmaceutical.
-Ms. Cleek has represented employers before the U.S. Equal Employment Opportunity Commission and various state entities, in various local, state, and federal courts throughout the nation, before the U.S. Supreme Court, and various state and appellate courts throughout the United States.
+Ms. Cleek has represented employers before the U.S. Equal Employment Opportunity Commission and various state entities, in various local, state, and federal courts throughout the nation, as well as appellate courts throughout the United States.

-Ms. Cleek is an arbitrator and mediator with the American Arbitration Association, Resolute Systems, LLC, and the Georgia Commission on Dispute Resolution.
+Ms. Cleek is an arbitrator and mediator with the American Arbitration Association.
 Ms. Cleek is dedicated to facilitating the parties in achieving a mutually-beneficial resolution to the dispute at hand.

 Ms. Cleek is a regular contributor of articles and materials related to labor and employment and the restaurant industry to media such as Restaurant Startup & Growth magazine, the Georgia Restaurant Association’s Legal Knowledge Center, and various other entities.